 Australian Apprenticeships is the Australian Government website on Australian Apprenticeships.
-The site provides current information and assistance on Australian Apprenticeships and Traineeships in Australia.
+The site provides current information and assistance on apprenticeships and traineeships in Australia.

 This website provides information and resources for everyone involved in apprenticeships and traineeships.
 Find easy to access information including career resources, government initiatives, industry info and all the latest news and announcements.